-These are any other losses you believe have been caused by any personal injury can be included in your claim.
-Speak to our friendly personal injury solicitor at MG Legal to discuss all potential options and we will ensure that the maximum possible compensation is recovered for youin yuor electric shock accident at work claim.
+Speak to our friendly accident at work solicitors at MG Legal to discuss all potential options and we will ensure that the maximum possible compensation is recovered for youin yuor electric shock accident at work claim.

-Subject to the Limitation Act 1980, if you have been injured as a result an incident involving a plumbing or electrical incident, you have three years to pursue a claim for personal injury.
-There are exceptions, for those under 18 years old at time of the injury, in that minors have three years from their 18th birthday within which to make a personal injury claim.
-Time limits may differ if you are acting on behalf of someone with limited mental capacity, if you are acting as guardian or subject a lasting power of attorney.
+Subject to the Limitation Act 1980, if you have been injured as a result an incident involving an electrical incident or electric shock at work, you have three years to pursue a claim for personal injury.
+There are exceptions for those under 18 years old at time of the injury.
+Minors have three years from their 18th birthday within which to make a personal injury claim.
 If you have any questions or queries, then please do not hesitate to contact one of MG Legal’s personal injury experts for further advice.

-Why choose MG Legal for my electrical or plumbing personal injury claim?
+Why choose MG Legal for my electrician injury claim?

-At MG Legal, our personal injury solicitors take a genuine interest in each and every one of our personal injury matters.
-Our team is well versed in the ‘small-print’ within the Provision and Use of Work Equipment Regulations 1998, The Personal Protective Equipment Regulations 2002 or the Health & Safety at Work Act 1974 for employees, as well as having extensive experience of dealing with all types of injury and settling claims successfully at all stages of the process.
-We believe that our confidence in our own ability is demonstrated by the fact that every personal injury claim we accept is on the basis of a Conditional Fee Agreement, also known as a no win no fee agreement, which means that if we do not succeed for our client, we do not get paid for our work.
+At MG Legal, our accident at work solicitors take a genuine interest in each and every one of our personal injury cases.
+Our team is well versed in the ‘small-print’ within the relevant Provision and Use of Work Equipment Regulations 1998, The Personal Protective Equipment Regulations 2002 or the Health & Safety at Work Act 1974 for employees, as well as having extensive experience of dealing with all types of injury and settling claims successfully at all stages of the process.
+We believe that our confidence in our own ability is demonstrated by the fact that every personal injury claim we accept is on a no win no fee agreement, which means that if we do not succeed for our client, they do not owe us any money whatsoever.